 Once News Reached Russia, They Decided To Show The World How To Party

 It was 1:10 am on May 9, 1945, when the news finally broke in Russia.
-The radio suddenly crackled to life with the voice of Radio Moscow’s chief announcer, Yuri Levitan.
-"Moscow is speaking," it began, "Fascist Germany is destroyed!"
-It was at this moment that the Russians decided to put on their big-boy party-pants and show the rest of the world how to really celebrate the end of a world war.
-Well, some of them put pants on, the rest of the population didn't waste any time running out of their homes still in their pajamas, cheering as the weight of the war was finally lifted.
+The radio suddenly crackled to life with the voice of Radio Moscow’s chief announcer, Yuri Levitan: "Moscow is speaking," it began, "Fascist Germany is destroyed!"
+It was at this moment the Russians decided to show the rest of the world how to really celebrate the end of WWII.

 Russia Set Sail On A Sea Of Vodka

-Naturally, an impromptu celebration of such magnitude called for a drink, or four, and there's really no better place to party than in vodka’s motherland.
-It took a whopping 22 hours before the country suddenly found itself faced with yet another crisis: they had completely run out of vodka.
-The sobering news came directly from Soviet leader Joseph Stalin, who informed the masses that even the liquor reserves had been completely depleted.
-It seemed that there was still one last casualty of WWII - Russian vodka.
+An impromptu celebration of such magnitude called for a drink, or four.
+It took 22 hours before the country suddenly found itself faced with yet another crisis: They had completely run out of vodka.
+Before Joseph Stalin could even officially announce the German surrender, the country had already run out its alcoholic beverage of choice.

 Even Those Reporting On The Festivities Took The Time To Participate